Blosc/blogsite/posts/caterva-slicing-perf/index.rst

   :width: 50%
   :align: center

 Caterva is a C library for handling multi-dimensional, chunked, compressed datasets in an easy and fast way.
+It is build on top of the C-Blosc2 library.
-It can be used for a lot of different situations.
-However, where it really stands out is for extracting multidimensional slices of compressed datasets, thanks to the partitioning schema that it implements, the amount of data that has to decompress so as to get the slice is minimized, making things (usually) faster.
+It can be used for a lot of different situations; however, where it really stands out is for extracting multidimensional slices of compressed datasets because,  thanks to the partitioning schema that it implements, the amount of data that has to be decompressed so as to get the slice is minimized, making things faster (usually).

-Accordingly, for cases where general slicing performance is important, Caterva turns out to be a good alternative to other solutions like Zarr or HDF5.

 Double partitioning